Pradip462/Course-selling-backened-web-app/README.md

 ## About

 This backend provides REST APIs for managing courses, users and purchases for a course marketplace.
-It is built with Node.js and Express, follows a modular routes + middleware structure, and is ready to be extended (connected to a front-end, payment gateway, or deployed to a cloud provider).
+It is built with Node.js and Express, follows a modular routes + middleware structure, and is ready to be extended (connected to a front-end).

 ---